Update Rank Math via n8n: 2 Methods That Actually Work

 • meta_description – Your meta description (155-160 characters)

-• keyword – Your focus keyword for Rank Math analysisNode 2: HTTP Request (Send to WordPress)
+• keyword – Your focus keyword for Rank Math analysisNode 2: HTTP Request (Update Rank Math)

 Method: POST